Rajasthan Budget: Gehlot announces inflation relief package of Rs 19,000 crore | Politics

 ''One kilogram pulses, sugar, salt and one litre edible oil will be made available in this packet.
 About Rs 3,000 crore will be spent on this,'' he added.

-The Congress leader further said, ''About 76 lakh families included in the BPL and the Pradhan Mantri Ujjwala Yojana will get LPG cylinders for Rs 500 from next year.
+In the budget proposed for 2023-24, the senior Congress leader said, ''About 76 lakh families included in the BPL and the Pradhan Mantri Ujjwala Yojana will get LPG cylinders for Rs 500.
 Rs 1,500 crore will be spent on this.''
-He said, ''Domestic consumers will be given 100 units of electricity free of cost per month under the Chief Minister's Electricity Free Scheme.
+He said, ''Domestic consumers will be given 100 units of electricity free of cost per month under the Chief Minister's Free Electricity Scheme.
 This limit was 50 units last year.'' ''With this, more than 1.04 crore families out of 1.19 crore in the state will be able to get domestic electricity free of cost.
 The state will incur a burden of Rs 7,000 crore on this,'' he added.

 Gehlot said the state government aims to provide free electricity to domestic users consuming 300 units per month in a phased manner.